 Admin Options #

-Here, you can add the fields’ names that the Offer Price module must collect and send to the store administrator upon (make-an-offer) form submission.
-The information that this Booster module can send to admins are – Date, Price, Message, Name, Email, Customer ID, User IP, User’s agent name, and Sent-to details.
+Here, you can add the fields’ names that the Offer Your Price plugin must collect and send to the store administrator upon (make-an-offer) form submission.
+The information that this Booster plugin can send to admins are – Date, Price, Message, Name, Email, Customer ID, User IP, User’s agent name, and Sent-to details.

 Reset Settings #

-You can always reset the Offer your Price module’s settings to the default settings.
-Just click the Reset Settings button present at the bottom of module configuration dashboard.
+You can always reset the Offer Your Price plugin’s settings to the default settings.
+Just click the Reset Settings button present at the bottom of the plugin configuration dashboard.

 Booster: Offer your Price Settings for Individual Products #